sujitreddyg/as3googlecalendarlib/README.md

 Automatically exported from https://code.google.com/p/as3googlecalendarlib/

-ActionScript3 library for Google Calendar API.
+ActionScript 3 (AS3) library for Google Calendar API.

 Note: API Documentation and Code Samples can be found in docs folder of this repo.